 Skip to Content

-Cheap And Easy DIY Canvas Frame (4-Step Wooden Frame And Video)
+Cheap And Easy DIY Canvas Frame (Quick Steps And Video)

 Hi guys.
 Today, I’ve got a quick and easy project for you all.
 This is how I build a pretty and simple Wood Frame for Canvas Art out of 1×2 dimensional lumber.